I’ve been asking myself this question lately, because Microsoft’s business strategy has turned positively creepy.

 To encourage people to move to its new subscription model, Office 365, Microsoft changed the licensing on Office 2013 to tie each copy of Office to a specific piece of hardware.
 In other words, if you install Office on your laptop today, and tomorrow the laptop is stolen, you not only have to buy a new laptop, you have to pay full price for a new copy of Office to install on it.
 Seriously.
 Read more about Microsoft’s new Office license policy over at PC World.

 Which isn’t to say I’m opposed to the subscription model.
-Adobe is also moving go that model, and for enterprise environments, where it’s useful to keep everyone on the same software version, it makes sense.
+Adobe has also moved to that model, and for enterprise environments, where it’s useful to keep everyone on the same software version, it makes sense.
 But continually paying for a piece of software is not the best option for most individuals and small businesses.

 The first problem I see with Office 365 is that Microsoft is trying to offer everything: web hosting, e-mail, cloud storage, calendar… These are services I currently get from three different providers.
 I am going to have to hear some stellar recommendations from ecstatically thrilled customers before I’ll be willing to trust all the operations of my business to one other company.
 Probably not going to happen.